Need for Housing

 You will be considered for the Habitat Homebuyer Program if your present housing is not adequate and you have been unsuccessful in obtaining adequate housing through other conventional means.

 Lack of adequate housing may include problems with the present structure; water, electrical, or sewage problems; inadequate heating; etc. You may also meet the need for housing qualification if you are living in an overcrowded or unaffordable situation.
 If you are living in transitional or subsidized housing, including Section 8, you may qualify.

 Ability to Pay

 As you will be buying your house from Habitat, you must demonstrate an ability to pay the monthly mortgage payment on your home.
 This monthly payment includes mortgage, real estate taxes, and homeowner insurance.

-Your income should fall within 25% to 80% of the county’s median income for you family size (see chart).
+Your income should fall within 25% to 80% of the county’s median income for your household size (see chart).
 Additionally, you must have at least one year of stable income coming into your house.
-We can include non-work related income such as disability, child support, TANF, Social Security, etc. as stable income if you can guarantee you will receive that income for the next three years.
+We can include non-work related income such as disability, child support, TANF, Social Security, etc. as stable income if that income is expected to continue for the next three years.